feO2x/Light.Validation/README.md

 In the example above, the `NewContactDtoValidator` also takes a dependency on the `AddressDtoValidator`.
 The latter is then called in the former's `PerformValidation` method using `ValidateWith`.
 Both validators can be instantiated / registered with your DI container as singletons.

 This example shows you that validators are composable.
-You can reuse validator when two or more DTOs use the same child DTOs.
+You can reuse validator when two or more DTOs use the same child DTO type.

 **We highly recommend that you keep the structure of your DTOs as simple and as flat as possible.
 Do not introduce unnecessary nesting and/or collections in your DTOs.** Light.Validation will create a `ValidationContext` instance for each child DTO and each collection, which might increase GC pressure.